 Can you get past your past?
 Can trauma therapy help?
 Good questions.
 We have heard that question more than once.
 Whether it is being haunted by memories that you can’t keep down or over-reactions to situations that you know shouldn’t be threatening.
 Trauma’s effects show up in some different ways.
-Very often trauma’s effects shows up in our closest relationships with mistrust, tensions, second-guessing and and sometimes failed relationships.
+Very often trauma’s effects shows up in our closest relationships with mistrust, tensions, second-guessing and sometimes failed relationships.

 We offer a safe, comfortable space with a trustworthy therapist where you can explore your past, and make life and relationships feel safer and more secure.

 Is This Trauma I’m Experiencing?

 These days most people are familiar with the terms ‘trauma’ and ‘abuse’ and PTSD.
 They are terms that are in the media.
 Some of the signs of trauma are also familiar.
 Some are less familiar and less obvious.
 Anger and irritability, depressiveness, social withdrawal, and anxiety for no apparent reason are some of the common signs of trauma.
 Also fear that doesn’t have a clear, rational basis can indicate trauma.